Recovering deleted-binary evidence from Amcache

 } | Where-Object { -not $_.OnDisk }

-Rows where OnDisk = False are the deleted-binary candidates.
+Rows where OnDisk = False are your deleted-binary candidates.

 5. Enrich with VirusTotal#

 Hash everything, submit, capture results.
-Even a low-volume lookup against the public API turns up known-malicious matches on a typical infected host.
+Even a low-volume lookup against the public API turns up known-bad on a typical infected host.

 import csv, requests, time